 Reserve Some of the Marinade.
 Reserve a couple tablespoons of your marinade before marinating the shrimp to use as a glaze or finishing sauce if you'd like.

 Marinate the Shrimp.
-Place the shrimp in a large plastic bag and pour the marinade over them.
+Place the raw shrimp in a large plastic bag or large bowl and pour the marinade over them.
 Seal the bag and refrigerate at least 15 to 30 minutes, or for 1 hour before cooking.

 When ready to cook, drain the shrimp marinade and discard it.
 Thread the shrimp on skewers for grilling, or leave them separated.